 Lampshades are the unsung heroes of the interior design process, and choosing the right lampshade can make a huge difference!
 What other design element offers as much versatility?

 What other design element offers as much versatility?
 From size, color, material/texture and translucency, the right lampshade can warm, soften or energize a room, complement your color scheme and dynamically highlight your other architectural, design and decorating choices.
 Are you getting the most out of your lampshades?

 Photo credit of S.R.
 Gambrel, Inc.

-For a more modern look, go with a hardbacked shade, possibly with rolled edges?!
+For a more modern look, go with a hardbacked shade, possibly with rolled edges.
 Red is meant for bold statements.
 It could also make a romantic vibe.
-Every bold color or mix textures will give a large change to your space.
+Every bold color or mix of textures will give a large change to your space.
 For shapes, you could choose a drum or rectangles.